|

 Suntory Royal 1960 60th Anniversary Premium Blend Floral, Butterscotch, Plum Knits, On the Rocks

-Special Reserve 1969 70th Anniversary Commemoration, Hakushu Centered Dried fruit, chocolate, oak On the rocks, water waft
+Special Reserve 1969 70th Anniversary Commemoration, Hakushu Centered Dried fruit, chocolate, Orcs On the rocks, water waft

 Toki 2016 Modern Blend, Export Focus Green apple, grapefruit, ginger Highball, cocktail

 What Shinjiro Torii, the father of Japanese whisky, dreamed of was a whisky born from Japan's nature that suited the Japanese palate.
-One hundred years later, Suntory Whisky has surpassed that dream and is loved by people all over the world.
+One hundred years later, Suntory whisky has surpassed that dream and is loved by people all over the world.
 From a glass of Kakubin Highball to the deep harmony of Hibiki, the world of Suntory is boundless.
-How about a glass of Suntory Whisky this evening?.
+Tonight, Suntory Whiskey How about a drink?.

 Similar Posts